npge/npge/doc/API.md

       "prepangenome"
   - processor *UniqueNames*: renames blocks of blockset "prepangenome" (each block gets unique name)
-  - processor *Output*: writes blocks of blockset "prepangenome" to output file
+  - processor *RawWrite*: writes blocks of blockset "prepangenome" to output file

 For example, `blocks.bs` is the file with input